Three market scenarios: how would credit perform?

 1. The Good – soft landing.

 In this scenario, economic growth slows, but to a sustainable rate without experiencing recession or a financial crisis, as well as managing inflation.
 Inflation has been tamed without too much damage to the economy.
 There’s no need for further interest rate rises and business conditions are healthy.
-This was the case at the beginning of 2023.
+This was the case at the beginning of 2023, and more recently over the summer.
 Investment markets rose, as inflation expectations eased, and recession fears receded.

 2. The Bad – hard landing.